cat101/CasaC-Wiki/en/index.md

 - A four channel energy meter with an automatic transfer switch to a backup power generator
 - A whole house PA system for TTS cues
 - 2 RFID keypads for access control
+- 4 433Mhz RF receivers

 This list adds up to over 200 “things” that the house needs to operate.
-In order to cope with complexity, I distributed the things across seven controllers (Arduinos) which are in physical proximity to the sensors/actuators.
+In order to cope with complexity, I distributed the "things" across seven controllers (Arduinos) which are in physical proximity to the sensors/actuators.
 This also helps reduce the need for cabling.
 Each of these Arduinos (called slaves) can operate independently and carry out logic that does not require global visibility or remote resources (i.e. not physically connected).
-For example, a wall switch rule can directly control a set of local lights.
+For example: a wall switch rule can directly control a set of local lights.

 The seven Arduino slaves are connected to an Arduino master using an [RS485 network](in wall/RS485 Commands.md).
 The master node polls each slave 4 times per second and executes rules that spawn multiple slaves or that require global or contextual information like time, people presence, sun position, etc.